Understanding feline perception and sensation

 Delving into the feline learning and memory processes

 Now let’s turn our gaze to the fascinating capabilities of feline learning and memory.
-It’s true, cats may not sit or shake on command as readily as their canine counterparts, but don’t be mistaken – they’re constantly learning from their environment.
+It is true, cats may not sit or shake on command as readily as their canine counterparts, but don’t be mistaken – they’re constantly learning from their environment.
 The key lies in tapping into their particular style of cognition and memory.

 Cats are observational learners.
 Have you ever noticed your cat watching you intently as you go about your daily tasks?
 They’re not just being nosey; they’re studying you.
 They learn where you keep their food, when you are likely to give them attention, and even how to open doors by watching and remembering your actions.
-Their curiosity isn’t just cute; it is their way of gathering information about the world around them.
+Their curiosity isn’t just cute; it’s their way of gathering information about the world around them.

 Memory plays an important role in a cat’s life, too.
 Cats have both short-term and long-term memory, and they use these to navigate their day-to-day lives.
 Their short-term memory can last up to 16 hours, which is quite impressive when compared to other animals.
 This means that if they had a positive experience with you this morning, they’re likely to remember it and anticipate more good times later in the day.
 But they also hold grudges, so remember this next time you accidentally step on a tail!

 Long-term memory is where cats excel, especially when it’s tied to strong emotions or survival.
 If something frightened them or made them feel safe and happy, they’re likely to remember it for a long time.
-That is why a cat may be skittish in a home where they had previously experienced stress, or why they may instantly remember and respond to the sound of a treat jar being opened, even if it’s been a while.
+That is why a cat may be skittish in a home where they had previously experienced stress, or why they may instantly remember and respond to the sound of a treat jar being opened, even if it is been a while.

 Training a cat, therefore, requires a different approach than training a dog.
 It is all about making the experience rewarding and positive.
 Cats are more likely to repeat behaviors that result in a pleasant outcome.
 For instance, if you provide a treat every time your cat uses their scratching post, they’ll remember the post positively and use it more often.
 Similarly, if they receive attention when they greet you with a soft meow, they’ll remember that communication gets them what they desire – your love and affection.